-We also evaluate that $w_{\phi+\Lambda}\to1$ at infinity, indicating that the scalar field compensates for an negative $\Lambda$.
+We also find that $w_{\phi+\Lambda}\to1$ at infinity, indicating that the scalar field compensates for a negative $\Lambda$.

 In addition, there is also a region with $\Lambda<0$ in the first quadrant, whose trajectories are shown by the blue dashed curves.
 Owing to the centrosymmetry of the system, their mirror images in the third quadrant connect to the red curve.
 This connection arises from the choice of dimensionless variables: according to Eq.~(\ref{Fun:dimensionless variable}), $x_2$ is inversely proportional to the scalar field, so crossing zero corresponds to $\phi$ jumping from infinity on one side to infinity on the other, which is not physically acceptable.
 Moreover, such a divergence of $\phi$ may also be in tension with the swampland criterion \cite{2018JHEP...08..143G,2019ForPh..6700037P}, and we therefore do not consider these trajectories further.
 In addition, since $\gamma_1$ and $\gamma_2$ are obtained by eliminating variables through the field equations, the system contains singularities associated with vanishing denominators, whose locations are marked by the green solid line in the upper-left panel of Fig.~\ref{fig:Phase Diagram}.